daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_defender_apps.md

 1. Keep this page open, as you'll use it in the next task.

-### Demo Part 3 - Explore the Activity log and Files
+### Demo Part 3 - Explore the Activity log

-Explore ways in which you can investigate the recorded activities with the activity log and files.
+Explore ways in which you can investigate the recorded activities with the activity log.

 1. From the left navigation panel, select **Activity Log**.
 Here you get visibility into all the activities from your connected apps.
 You may not see any data listed as it can take several hours to perform retroactive scans once audit is enabled and lab tenants may experience longer than normal delays.
 Note the available filter options and the option to create new a policy from search.

-1. To provide data protection, Microsoft Defender for Cloud Apps gives you visibility into all the files from your connected apps, for example all the files stored in SharePoint and Salesforce.
-From the left navigation pane, select and explore the **Files** option.
-    1. The ability to scan files must be enabled as part of the Information protection settings of Microsoft 365 Cloud apps.
-Select **Enable file monitoring** and select the box next to where it says **Enable file monitoring** then select **Save**.
-    1. Return to files by selecting **Files**, listed under cloud apps, from the left navigation panel.
-You may not see anything listed because it can take several days before you can see your files but its worth calling out that once files are listed you can filter data by app, owner, access level, file type, and matched policy.
-Also, you create a new policy from search and export of the data.

 1. Keep this page open, as you'll use it in the next task.